webplatform/docs/tutorials/css_transforms/index.md

 ---
-title: Manipulating content with CSS3 transforms
+title: 'Manipulating content with CSS3 transforms'
 readiness: 'Ready to Use'
 summary: 'CSS transforms allow you to dynamically manipulate the space in which content elements appear.
 You can move them around on the screen, shrink or expand them, rotate them, or combine all these effects to produce complex movements.
 By themselves, transforms produce static visual effects, but you can easily combine them with CSS transitions and keyframe animations to produce vibrant animated interfaces.
 This tutorial first introduces simple two-dimensional transforms, then shows you how to extend transforms into three-dimensional space.
 It ends with step-by-step instructions on how to spin a cube in space.'
 tags: